joyceeexinyiwang/SCSThesis/README.md

 - how do state media accounts differ from news accounts of democratic states in their posting behaviors?
 - Without knowing the automation mechanisms or curatorial intentions behind news corps Twitter accounts, how to make sense of **observable** journalistic practices and understand their rippling effect? -->

+*"What the media says and how they say it, affect who is listening."*

 ## Semester Plan
 September:
 - read media literacy literature